colinmorris/csc236/docs/tests.md

 We were originally scheduled to write a final exam worth 41% of the final grade.
 In place of this, we will have a final take-home assessment worth 20%.
 In terms of length and content, this will be similar to a normal 3-hour 236 exam, but you will have 3 days to write it.
 Answers would be submitted to MarkUs (LaTeX not required).

-The final will be released at 12:01 AM EST April 7, and due 72 hours later (i.e. one minute after midnight of April 9).
+The final will be released at 12:01 AM EST April 7, and due 72 hours later (i.e. April 10 at 12:01 AM).
 As with the quizzes and second midterm, it will be open book, but with no collaboration or consultation of online sources (aside from course materials).